 We believe that Maths is a series of stepping stones that children must cross over in order to build their overall confidence and understanding of the National Curriculum Objectives.
 We are not afraid of mistakes here at St. Andrew's and understand that when children persevere and are resilient to making mistakes, their learning develops to become deep-rooted so that they have full confidence in what they have learnt and can re-use that learning in the future.

-Our vision is for all children to achieve mathematical fluency and understanding in a practical engaging with the occasional challenge that makes them stop and think along the way!
+Our vision is for all children to achieve mathematical fluency and understanding in a practical and engaging way with the occasional challenge that makes them stop and think along the journey!
 We know that Maths can be an area that many children and adults feel less confident in and therefore we hope that this page will be a reference point for all and provide you with helpful and practical information and resources.

 In the new National Curriculum (September 2014), there are three Aims central to everything within the Mathematics: